 Another "issue" with the film was, since it could be difficult to get a correct exposure, you basically did what I called "bracketing like hell" with each shot.
 For those that don't know - bracketing is where you shoot the same scene using different exposure settings.
 With practice I soon knew approximately where to begin, but because IR film had a sneaky way of surprising you sometimes, I still wanted to cover my bases with a few extra exposures.

 One of the things I liked about working this way was I became very picky about what I was shooting.
 Since it was possible to only capture 5 or 6 different images on one roll of film, and given the creativity it sometimes took to change a roll, I had to really slow down and then only shoot if I was very excited about what I saw.
 Using a tripod also helped to make this type of image making a meditation at times.

 Because of the unpredictability of the film, I sometimes joked that I would set up a shot, pray to the "infrared gods" and click the shutter.

 When I saw the negative of this image, "Tranquil Afternoon", it felt like Christmas!
 I was attracted to this scene because of the fence line but I had no idea the sky would come out like it did!
-One of the characteristics of infrared is the black sky and the amazing clouds.
-Since it depends on so many factors, including the position of the sun, it's really impossible to know for sure what you recorded so it's almost always a surprise!
+One of the characteristics of infrared is the black sky and the amazing clouds which you can't really see with the naked eye.
+The drama of the sky is the reason this image remains one of my favorites.